JustinRenshaw/Scripts-from-bootcamp/README.md

 -  What does Metricbeat record?
 OS and service metrics

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table.

 | Name       | Function       | IP Address | Operating System |
 |------------|----------------|------------|------------------|